How Can We Help?

 Oriental cockroaches, also known as waterbugs or black beetles, prefer cooler, damp environments.
 They are frequently found in basements, cellars, and crawl spaces, where the conditions are more suitable for their survival.
 They can also be located near plumbing fixtures, under sinks, and around drains.
 Their attraction to moisture means they are often found in areas prone to leaks or with poor ventilation.
 These cockroaches are slower movers compared to their German counterparts and tend to congregate in dark, damp corners of homes.

 American cockroaches, the largest of the three, are typically found in warm, moist areas.
-They are often discovered incockroaches boiler rooms, laundry rooms, and around drains and sewers.
+They are often discovered in boiler rooms, laundry rooms, and around drains and sewers.
 These cockroaches can also inhabit basements and crawl spaces, particularly those that provide access to water and food.
 Because of their size and ability to fly, they can sometimes be found in more unexpected places, including attics and upper floors, if they have easy access to vertical movement.

 Effective cockroach control involves identifying and addressing these favored habitats.
 Maintaining cleanliness, fixing leaks, reducing clutter, and sealing entry points can significantly mitigate the risk of infestations.
 Understanding where each species prefers to live within a home allows for targeted pest management strategies that can help keep these resilient pests at bay.